alexmanrique/blog/_posts/2018-11-26-oca-certified.md

 Java programming language and will have a deeper understanding of how works a Java program.

 If you have two developers with the same background will you hire the one that has a certification in Java or the one that has not?
-It is not a guaranteed that the one that has the certification will perform better, but at least this developer knows a bit of Java.
+It is not a guaranteed that the one that has the certification will perform better, but at least this developer knows Java.

 Resources to prepare the exam
 ----------------------------